 My work falls into a couple of major categories.
 My love of wood and Arts & Crafts design leads me to produce pieces with a more classic, fine furniture approach.
 I enjoy studying and experimenting with traditional techniques, such as the draw-bored assembly on the Trestle Table or darkening the oak used in the Mission Cabinet via the use of ammonia fumes.

-On the other hand my current passion is in combining metal and wood, finding how I can mix the two in sculptural and experimental forms.
-It’s a direction that has called me for years, and I’m enjoying learning the feel of the material and techniques to manipulate it.
+On the other hand one of my main passions is combining metal and wood, finding how I can mix the two in sculptural and experimental forms.
 The X Table series represents my desire to find a structural and visual balance between the steel and the wood, expressing their contrasting properties.